AltamashShaikh/custom-autocomplete/README.md

 	$('#input_box').autocomplete_v1({"length": 2, 'ajax': true, 'ajax_url': 'test.php'});

-2.To give a search hint,eg search for keyword bob in subject,body and etc
+2.To give a search hint as autocomplete,eg search for keyword bob in subject,body and etc

 To initialize it